Connect with others who understand.

 Frequent urination causes the urgent need to empty your bladder.
 But after doing so, you may still have the sensation of having to urinate — or it may return quickly.
 Feeling like you must urinate although you just went can be frustrating and make it hard to distinguish between the true need to go and a false, lingering sensation.

 An overactive bladder is a condition that includes frequent urination, and it’s defined as urinating eight times or more during the day and twice or more at night.
 People with an overactive bladder may notice a strong and sudden urge to urinate, sometimes causing leakage.
-Polyuria (excessive urination) is a different condition where one urinates a larger volume than normal each day.
+Polyuria (excessive urination) is a different condition in which one urinates a larger volume than normal each day.

 How Does Frequent Urination Affect Daily Life?